Sustainable Waste Management

 Is shredded paper recyclable?
 Does the Town offer paper shredding services?

-No, shredded paper is not recyclable.
-For a more sustainable way to dispose of your shredded paper, donate it to the Lutz Children's Museum to be used as bedding for the animals.
+Another sustainable way to dispose of your shredded paper is to donate it to the Lutz Children's Museum to be used as bedding for the animals.

 To return to the top of the page, click the Top-of-Page-Icon.png icon in the bottom right-hand corner of your screen.